druskflow/dapp/README.md

 DeFi Bot:
 This could mean a lot of different things.
-Eg A cryto currency trading bot, trading bots, arbitrage bots etc, flash loans...
+Eg A cryto currency trading bot, trading bots, arbitrage bots etc, flash loans...nft bots, buy when they are being dropped, have a btot that recognize the mint function

+Blockchain based API: This stands in the middle of web 2.0 and web 3.0